“Their principle … and very just idea of husbandry consisted in this, namely, to make a farm resemble a garden as nearly as possible.”

 Then came the Living Field Study Centre – two cabins linked by a raised platform and sited next to the Garden.
 The cabins are equipped for study-visits and have remained in active use for visitors, open days, meetings, societies and local interest groups.

 The Living Field would not exist without charitable funding.
 Of special significance is the Mylnefield Trust.
-It helped us get going back in 2001 and is still with us, offering support.
+It helped us get going back in 2001 and remained with us over many years.

 The financial support for the Living Field from charities, trusts and public funds reached around £120k in total by 2011.